mnasruul/getgrass-bot/README.md

 # getgrass-bot
+##Support for multiple accounts, multiple proxies, and the ability to operate in Desktop, Lite, and Node modes with a single command, including a fake user agent."
 This repository contains the code for `getgrass-bot`, a bot designed to establish WebSocket connections through various HTTP and SOCKS proxies, specifically aimed at farming for Grass Airdrop Season 2.

 ## Overview